List of Toronto Raptors head coaches

-Butch Carter, Kevin O'Neill, and Jay Triano have spent their entire NBA head coaching careers with the Raptors.
-Triano was the interim head coach of the Raptors since Mitchell was fired.
+Butch Carter and Kevin O'Neill have spent their entire NBA head coaching careers with the Raptors.
+Jay Triano was the interim head coach of the Raptors since Mitchell was fired.
 Triano is the first Canadian head coach in NBA history.

 Nick Nurse is the only Raptors coach to have won an NBA Championship with the team (2018–19 NBA season) and holds the franchise's highest winning percentage in the regular season (.707) and playoffs (.667).